nonwesjoe/Player-termux-set-linux/README.md

 * git clone and go into the Directory
 # Run run.sh first
 * relaunch termux.
-* then you get arch installed (run arch to login)
+* then you get debian installed (run debian to login)
-# copy init.sh to /data/local/tmp/arch/
+# copy init.sh to /data/local/tmp/debian/
-* then login arch and run 'sh /init.sh'
+* then login debian and run 'sh /init.sh'
-* when it is done run 'pacman -Syu' a few times i think.